The word ‘actuary’ occupationally has two meanings.

 The first degree of the professional standard includes requirements for the actuarial education.

 Globally, the key requirements regarding the actuarial education are formulated (and updated) by the International Actuarial Association (IAA).
 In order for a national Association of Actuaries to become a member of IAA it should comply with the educational requirements of IAA.
 Groupe Consultatif, the actuarial association forum of the EU member states, has also defined its educational requirements which are conceptually the same as those of IAA.

 Since the Latvian Actuarial Association is small in numbers it is impossible to establish and maintain own system of educational requirements, therefore, the Latvian Actuarial Association uses the educational requirements of the British Institute of Actuaries.

-Two of the ST series of exams and one of SA series of exams (optional).
+- two of the ST series of examinations and one of the SA series of examinations (optional).